tardate/LittleArduinoProjects/README.md

 ### Other Bits

-* [Custom Fritzing Parts](./FritzingParts) - Most projects have a circuit schematic drawn with the wonderful [Fritzing](http://fritzing.org/home/) application.
+* [Custom Fritzing Parts](./FritzingParts) - Most projects have a circuit schematic drawn with [Fritzing](http://fritzing.org/home/).
 But often I needed a non-standard part for the diagram.
 Here they are.
+NB: if I'm making a PCB, I'll probably be using [KiCad](http://kicad-pcb.org/) instead.
 * [notebook](./notebook) - a place for any notes I may make along the way
 * [PlotNValues](./processing/PlotNValues) - a [Processing](https://www.processing.org/download/) script that reads 1..n values from the serial port and plots on stacked charts.
 I've often used this as a super-low-rent stand-in for an oscilliscope.